📚

 Image From Mr. Chemistry

-We begin on the far left with 100% reactants, so ΔG = ΔG° of the reactants.
-Similarly, on the far right, we have 100% products, so ΔG = ΔG° of the products.
-We can see that the ΔG° of the products is lower than the ΔG° of the reactants, indicating that ΔG° for this particular reaction is negative and defines the reaction as spontaneous: ΔG° = ΣnΔG°f (products) - ΣnΔG°f (reactants).
+We begin on the far left with 100% reactants and so ΔG = ΔG° of the reactants.
+Similarly, on the far right, we have 100% products and so ΔG = ΔG° of the products.
+We can see that the ΔG° of the products is lower than the ΔG° of the reactants meaning that ΔG° for this particular reaction is negative and thus the reaction is spontaneous.
+This is because ΔG° = ΣnΔG°f (products) - ΣnΔG°f (reactants).

 For this reaction, we begin with a negative ΔG.
-The reaction is still in a spontaneous “state."
-Therefore, we will continue producing products.
-We move forward until we hit the point at which ΔG=0—the minimum point of free energy known as the equilibrium point.
+This means the reaction is still in a spontaneous “state” and therefore we will continue producing products.
+We move forward until we hit the point at which ΔG=0.
+This is the minimum point of free energy.
+From what we’ve discussed, we know that this point is the equilibrium point.
+From this point forward ΔG > 0 and thus, we need to add energy to the system to produce more product.
+This is because the reaction is nonspontaneous.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-qT4MwmeEs2rV.png?alt=media&token=2411f0dd-e717-4225-ae2f-4f5f1dfb9c05